mindaras/serverless-blog-app-backend/README.md

-Blog application backend using the serverless framework.
+Blog application backend using AWS and the serverless framework.